urieltan/tp/docs/DeveloperGuide.md

 6. Should work without an Internet connection.
 7. Should not require more than 1 GB of storage space.
 8. Should be able to backup and restore data by simply copying the whole Lifebook folder.
 9. A user should be able to switch contact/task list with command or by clicking on the GUI.
+10. The data saved should be in a human-readable format.

 *{More to be added}*